Cassie-Lim/LOAT/README.md

 ## Training / Evaluation
+> TODO: this part haven't be tidied yet
 Prompter is based solely on pretrained models.
 No additional training is performed.

 If you plan on retraining the pretrained models used in Prompter, please refer to [this link](https://github.com/soyeonm/FILM/tree/public#train-models-mask-rcnn--depth-bert-semantic-policy).